-This section is intended to assist in choosing the appropriate network protection devices available from Eaton's MTL product line.
+This section is intended to assist in choosing the appropriate network protection devices available from MTL Surge Technologies'.
 It is intended merely as a pointer, and the product literature should be consulted for full details.
 No comparisons are drawn with other manufacturers' offerings.
-However, the reader should be aware that the devices offered by Eaton and other reputable companies, are designed to protect and survive repeated large surges.
-Lowcost LAN protection products are on the market which, while probably offering protection, are sacrificial and do not survive a significant surge.
+However, the reader should be aware that the devices offered by MTL Surge Technologies' and other reputable companies, are designed to protect and survive repeated large surges.
+Low-cost LAN protection products are on the market which, while probably offering protection, are sacrificial and do not survive a significant surge.
 These are likely to give a false economy since their failure will stop the network functioning and this will absorb time and effort in fault-finding and re-ordering.